 The loss of a pregnancy can be very distressing; this may be more complex where a multiple pregnancy is involved, especially where one fetus/baby survives.
-The Multiple Births Foundation (www.multiplebirths.org.uk) provides support and advice to parents and professionals, and registered health professionals should be knowledgeable and confident if supporting women in this situation.
+The Twins Trust provides further information on bereavement with a multiple pregnancy (twinstrust.org/ bereavement).
+Registered health professionals should be knowledgeable and confident if supporting women in this situation.